The youth that we serve have a variety of needs.

-If you would like to make a donation to help us care for our special foster children, we would appreciate any help you can give us.
+If you would like to donate to the SC Youth Advocate Program to help us care for our special children in foster care, we would appreciate any help you can provide.
 You can make a general donation that will be used to help care for our children in numerous ways.
 Your donation may be used to fund any of the following special programs:

 It can be difficult to anticipate the needs of all of the children that we serve.
 When they come into the care of SCYAP, these children and youth have a wide variety of needs.
 A general donation can be used to help meet these individualized needs.
 For example, some children come to us with no clothing.
 We can use donated funds to help make sure they at least have pajamas and a change of clothing for school.
 We have also used general donations in the past to help purchase specialized items.
 Some of our children need customized car seats, strollers, cribs, and other equipment because of medical conditions.
 General donations have also allowed us to help purchase school uniforms for children who need to go to a special school to help with their medical or mental health issues.
 These are just some of the examples of the many ways a general donation can help SCYAP care for our special foster children.